Product Description

 The curriculum guides also include suggested readings, discussion questions, case studies, and investigative topics for student research.
 Glossaries may also be included in some modules.

-This resource explores the Role of the Peace Corps and International Organizations in Relation to Business Ethics, International Development, Economics, Global Citizenship, and Global NGO Work.
+This resource explores the role of the Peace Corps and other international organizations in relation to international business and global NGO work.
 Modules include:

 These materials may be useful for courses such as: Business Ethics, Ethics and Public Policy, International Business and Management, International Community Economic Development, International Development and Economics, International Political Economy, Global Citizenship, Global Inequality and Development, Global Service and Volunteerism, Humanitarianism and Global Politics, Nonprofit Organizations and Global Engagement.

-Get the Towering Task Economics, Business, International Development Curriculum Guide (Google Doc).
+Get the Towering Task Economics, Business, International Development Educational Resource (Google Doc).

-This resource explores Bridging People and Place and Environmental Studies.
-Modules include:
+2. Bridging People and Place and Environmental Studies

 These materials may be useful for courses such as: Sustainable Environmental Practices, Sustaining Forest Ecosystems, Climate Solutions for a Changing Planet, Land Use Planning in the Developing World, International Development and Natural Resource Management, Community-Driven Sustainability, Sustainable Forestry and Resource Economics, Economic Dimensions of Sustainability, Policy and Governance for Sustainability, Environmental Impact Assessment, Ethics and Sustainability, Gender and the Environment, Gender Perspective in Natural Resource Management, Climate Change and Water Resource Management, Climate: Adaptation and Mitigation.

-Get the Towering Task Environmental Studies Curriculum Guide (Google Doc).
+Get the Towering Task Environmental Studies Educational Resource (Google Doc).

 Related Resources: Our Climate Emergencies: Feedback Loops Curriculum Guide provides an overview of climate tipping points and includes a dedicated lesson on reforestation.